What are Skills?

 Skills in Packages

 Skills can be added to packages alongside commands and standards.
-To add a skill to a package:
+To add a skill to a package:- Go to Packages in the web app

 - Edit an existing package or create a new one